phoebeireland/codeinstitutemilestoneproject4/README.md

 ### The Home Page
 * This page is the first page that the users see upon entering the site, and contains a searchbar at the top and a navbar that can be used to go to different pages on the site.
 * The navbar is a dropdown navbar that expands to give even more specific options for pages for the user to visit.
-For example, the "Urns and Coffints" navbar link expands to allow the user to go to the specific "Urns" page or the "Coffins" Page, or the "Miscellaneous" page.
+For example, the "Urns and Coffins" navbar link expands to allow the user to go to the specific "Urns" page or the "Coffins" Page, or the "Miscellaneous" page.
-* There are also the two icons that lead users to the login and register pages to createe or login to their profile, and to access the shopping bag with all of their current purchases.
+* There are also the two icons that lead users to the login and register pages to create or login to their profile, and to access the shopping bag with all of their current purchases.
 * The middle of the screen is fairly simple, with a large background image and a single quote.
 There is also a button that will direct a user to the shop, so that they can browse the products that are available.
 * On smaller screens, the navbar will collapse and the elements at the top of the page will stack.

 ### Products Page
-* The general design of the product pages is the same across all of teh different category pages.
+* The general design of the product pages is the same across all of the different category pages.
 At the top of the page is a header that specifies which of the pages the user is currently on (ie. the Urns page, or Products Page).
 * The page contains a clickable image of the product that can be used to go to the prodcut details page.
 * Underneath the image of the product is the name of the specific product, and the sales price, without tax added.
 * The page contains information for all of the products that are relevant to the category specified.